miyagipipi/ZRAG/README.md

 ### Overview

-LightRAG allows you to export your knowledge graph data in various formats for analysis, sharing, and backup purposes.
+ZestRAG allows you to export your knowledge graph data in various formats for analysis, sharing, and backup purposes.
 The system supports exporting entities, relations, and relationship data.

 ### Export Functions